 Another effective way is to control the information you consume every day.
 Limit media and news exposure when you’re working.
 To promote periods of productivity and focus, you can set timers on your social media apps or delete distracting ones.
 Furthermore, turn off work email notifications during your breaks or after working hours to let your body and mind take complete rest.

-Working from home comes with tons of amazing perks, from being more productive, having more time with loved ones, to saving money.
-But if you won’t practice a good work-life balance, not only you won’t get those benefits, you’re also risking your health.
+Working from home comes with tons of amazing perks, from being more productive, and having more time with loved ones, to saving money.
+But if you won’t practice a good work-life balance, not only you won’t get those benefits, but you’re also risking your health.
 Recognize the signs you’re struggling with working remotely and always find ways to have a consistent mental health routine.
+Incorporating online therapy into your weekly routine is another option.
 Avoid isolating yourself more and learn to control the chaotic situation.